Self-similar signed growth-fragmentations: Introduction

 The paper is organised as follows.
 In Section \ref{sec:real-valued SSMP}, we provide some background on real-valued self-similar Markov processes and their Lamperti-Kiu representation.
 In Section \ref{sec:martingales}, we make use of a connection with multitype branching random walks to introduce genealogical martingales similar to the ones in \cite{BBCK}.
 Section \ref{sec:universality} is devoted to proving that the form of these martingales only depend on the growth-fragmentation itself.
 Along the way, we will define \emph{signed cumulant functions} that are the analogs of the cumulant function in the positive case.
 The spinal decomposition will be described in Section \ref{sec:spinal decomposition}.
 Finally, we will investigate in Section \ref{sec:excursion} a distinguished family of self-similar signed growth-fragmentations constructed by cutting half-planar excursions at horizontal levels.

 \textbf{Acknowledgements:} I am grateful to \'{E}lie Aïdékon for suggesting me this project, and for his involvement and guidance all the way.
-I also thank Juan Carlos Pardo for stimulating discussions and for correcting some mistakes in a preliminary version of this paper.
+I also thank Juan Carlos Pardo for stimulating discussions and for correcting some mistakes in a preliminary version of this paper, as well as Alex Watson for discussions about the change of measures in \cref{sec: martingale absorption excursions}.
+I am grateful to Grégory Miermont for suggesting some important changes.
+The last details of this work were completed at the University of Vienna, supported by the FWF grant P33083 on ``Scaling limits in random conformal geometry''.
 After completing this work, I was informed that the link between growth-fragmentation processes and half-planar excursions was already predicted by Timothy Budd in an unpublished note.
+Finally, I want to thank an anonymous referee for their valuable comments and suggestions.